The Evolution of Natural Gas Price Review Arbitrations

 These shorter contracts reduce, or may altogether eliminate, the need for price reviews.
 Under the traditional European model, price reviews often were available every three years.
 Under the new paradigm, however, if gas contracts are for only three years (or shorter), the interval during which the parties will be ‘stuck’ with the contract price is roughly the same (or less) – and the parties may not need a price review clause at all.

 In conclusion, these changes in global LNG contracting practices, primarily from the United States, are having a significant effect on the traditional European model that spawned the three waves of price reviews.
 Certain elements of the traditional risk-reward balance are changing, because the contracts on which that risk-reward balance is based are changing.
-Nevertheless, while there are new contracts that have these new features, there are many historical European contracts that do not.
-Indeed, the International Gas Union reports that, while 41 per cent of LNG global pricing is now ‘gas-on-gas’, the remaining 59 per cent remains oil-based.
+Nevertheless, although there are new contracts that have these new features, there are many historical European contracts that do not.
+Indeed, the International Gas Union reports that, although 44 per cent of LNG global pricing is now ‘gas-on-gas’, the remaining 56 per cent remains oil-based.
 Those oil-based contracts, signed years ago, live on and are still being performed.
 If history is our guide, price reviews under these legacy contracts will continue for many years to come.

 Asia: the future is now